Curtis Granderson: 2014 and 2015 seasons

-2015

 In 2015, Granderson became the team's primary leadoff hitter.
 He went on to lead the team in games played, runs scored, hits, stolen bases, walks, on-base percentage and total bases en route to a National League (NL) East division title.
 In the Game 3 of the NL Division Series (NLDS), Granderson picked up five RBI – this tied a Mets single game postseason record previously set by Carlos Delgado in the 2006 National League Championship Series (NLCS), Edgardo Alfonzo in the 1999 NLCS, and Rusty Staub in the 1973 World Series.
 After beating the Los Angeles Dodgers in five games in the NLDS, the Mets went on to sweep the Chicago Cubs in four games in the NLCS.

 Granderson hit three home runs and five RBIs in the World Series.
 In Game 1, after the Royals tied the game in the ninth inning with a home run off Mets closer Jeurys Familia, Granderson made an excellent leaping catch with no outs in the bottom of the 11th inning, off the bat of the Royals fastest runner Jarrod Dyson, preventing what would have at least been a lead off triple and likely saving the game at the time.

-2016–2017
+2016 and 2017 seasons

 On May 27, 2016, Granderson hit a walk-off home run against the Los Angeles Dodgers.
 He was the first batter up in the bottom of the 9th inning.
 By June 16, Granderson had hit 17 leadoff homers since joining the Mets in 2014, a franchise record.
 On September 17, Granderson hit two solo home runs against the Minnesota Twins at Citi Field.
 The first tied the ballgame in the bottom of the 11th inning and the second won the game in the bottom of the 12th inning.
 He became only the eighth player in major league history to hit multiple home runs in extra innings of the same game.
-In the NL Wild Card Game against the San Francisco Giants on October 5, Granderson made an incredible catch to save several runs from scoring late in the close game.
+In the NL Wild Card Game against the San Francisco Giants on October 5, Granderson ranged 102 ft to make a run-saving catch while crashing into the outfield wall.

 On June 14, 2017, Granderson hit his 300th career home run in a win over the Chicago Cubs.
 He batted .228 with the Mets in 2017.
 He had the highest number of pitches per plate appearance in the major leagues (4.52).